-- The individual has achieved an employment outcome, as defined above, that is consistent with the Individual Plan for Employment (IPE) and the individual's employment factors (unique strengths, resources, priorities, concerns, abilities, capabilities, career interests and informed choice).
+- The individual has achieved an employment outcome, as defined above that is consistent with the Individualized Plan for Employment (IPE) and the individual’s employment factors (unique strengths, resources, priorities, concerns, abilities, capabilities, career interests and informed choice).

 - The services provided under the individual’s IPE, whether provided directly by ACCES-VR or through service providers, contributed to the achievement of the employment outcome.

-- If the individual obtains competitive employment, verification is needed to substantiate that the individual is paid at or above the minimum wage.
-In addition, verification is needed that the individual's wage and that level of benefits are not less than that customarily paid by the employer for the same or similar work performed by non-disabled individuals in the same employment setting.
+- If the individual obtains competitive integrated employment, verification is needed to substantiate that the individual is paid at or above minimum wage and is eligible for same level of benefits provided to other employees.

 - The individual is employed for a length of time adequate to ensure the stability of the employment outcome (a minimum of 90 days).

-- The individual and the ACCES-VR counselor agree that the employment outcome is satisfactory and the individual is performing well.
+- The individual and the ACCES-VR counselor agree that the employment outcome is satisfactory and the individual is meeting employer performance standards.